eor/ML-RT/diagrams/README.md

 Please note that

-* the Diagrams initially generated with TikZiT
+* the Diagrams were initially generated with TikZiT

 * and then tweaked by hand as the program lacks a few features, e.g. scaling of elements, textboxes, etc.

-* they can be edited with your favourite text editor
+* they can/should be edited with your favourite text editor

 * to compile use `pdflatex`